 But don’t expect an interesting answer.

-Do expect bullet points, dull dialogue and lack of connection.
+Do expect bullet points, dull dialogue, and a lack of connection.

 Why do we ask low-quality questions?

-In order to move from low to high-quality questions, it is important to understand why we ask so many low-quality questions.
+To move from low to high-quality questions, we need to understand why we ask so many low-quality questions.

-I was not aware of the difference between low and high-quality questions (obvious one)
+I was not aware of the difference between low and high-quality questions (an obvious one)